hariprasad12994/rosetree/README.md

 # RoseTree
 Rosetree is the C++ implementation for the data structure of the same name.
-Rosetrees are generic trees with unbounded numbers of branches at each node
+Rosetrees are generic trees with unbounded number of branches at each node

 Link to references about Rosetree:
 * https://en.wikipedia.org/wiki/Rose_Tree